MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 > Until PowerShell 7, containing a statement within parentheses `(...)`,
 > subexpression syntax `$(...)` or array expression `@(...)` always reset
 > `$?` to **True**, so that `(Write-Error)` shows `$?` as **True**.
-> This has been changed in PowerShell 7, so that `$?` will always reflect
+> This has been changed in PowerShell 7, so that `$?` always reflects
 > the actual success of the last command run in these expressions.

 ### $^